Infection Prevention & Control (IPC) Annual Statement for Guildowns Group Practice 2025

 Criterion 10

-That they have a system or process in place to manage staff health and wellbeing, and organisational obligation to manage infection, prevention and control.
+The practice has a system or process in place to manage staff health and wellbeing, and organisational obligation to manage infection, prevention and control.

-Provision of equipment.
-PPE , soap, hand sanitizer and antibacterial wipes are freely available for staff use and visiting patients.
+• Provision of equipment - PPE, soap, hand sanitizer and antibacterial wipes are freely available for staff use and visiting patients